 NLT translation.
 But the LORD will save the people of Israel with eternal salvation.
 Throughout everlasting ages, they will never again be humiliated and disgraced.

 What do we make of that?
-How do those historical realities impact our interpretation of this promise from God?
-Of God’s promises in general?
+How do those historical realities impact our interpretation of this promise from the LORD God?

 VERSE 18.
 For the LORD who created the heavens, the God who formed the earth and made it, who established it and didn’t create it a waste, who formed it to be inhabited says: “I am the LORD.
 There is no other.